Tokyo, JPUTC+9

 • 03Time-travel queries via DynamoDB Streams capturing changes across 11 tables with jsondiffpatch.
 The team can reconstruct any past schedule state.

-• 04Fully serverless stack end-to-end: Next.js 15, GraphQL on AppSync with 42 resolvers, 14 DynamoDB tables, 8 Lambda functions, 4 CI/CD pipelines.
+• 04Fully serverless stack: Next.js 15, GraphQL on AppSync with 42 resolvers, 14 DynamoDB tables, 8 Lambda functions, 4 CI/CD pipelines.

 03